microsoft/hackingstem-template-microbit/README_Template.txt

 #Make it your own!
 This project is licensed under the MIT open source license (see LICENSE.txt).
-The MIT license allows you to take this project and make a spectrometer or other awesome projects!
+The MIT license allows you to make this project your own by modifying it or using it as a starting point for other awesome projects!
 MIT is a very permissive license, but for the sake of giving credit it does require you to include the license and copyright from LICENSE.txt in any derivative work.

 Fork away!
 Let us know what you build!